Responsible AI FAQ for Copilot in Customer Service

 Copilot provides the following main features:

-Summarize a case: Copilot provides agents with a summary of a case right on the case form, so they can quickly catch up on the important details of a case.
+• Summarize a custom record: Copilot provides agents with a summary of a record based on fields that the administrator configures for the custom table so that agents can quickly catch up on the important details of a support record.

 Copilot in Customer Service is intended to help customer service representatives work more efficiently and effectively.
 Customer service representatives can use Copilot’s knowledge-based responses to save time from searching knowledge articles and drafting responses.
 Copilot summaries are designed to support agents in quickly ramping up on cases and conversations.
 Content generated by Copilot in Customer Service isn't intended to be used without human review or supervision.